Matthew-Mosior/Representative-Sample-Chooser/README.md

 The **Hierarchical Filter String** has the following structure:<br/>
 `;[FIELDNAME1]:[FIELDVALUE1]>=[FIELDVALUE2]>=...>=[FIELDVALUEN];[FIELDNAME2]:[FIELDVALUE1]>=[FIELDVALUE2]>=...>=[FIELDVALUEN];`<br/><br/>

 The order in which the user provides the field names and corresponding field values is **important**, the first field name specified will be the first field used for comparison, and so on.
-The order of these fields in the input TSV file makes no difference.<br/><br/>
+The order of these fields in the input TSV file is irrelevant.<br/><br/>

 The following keywords can be used to identify fields which are numeric in nature (float or int):<br/>
 - Float -> **FLOAT**